 - be responsible for the recruitment and selection, supervision, appraisal and training of junior administration staff.

-In this role within a large hospital trust , you would:
+In a large hospital NHS trust, you could:

 - provide administration/secretarial support service to support a wide range of external quality assessment activities and initiatives